Australian Cricket Society: Activities

 Guest speakers at its Annual Dinners come from the 'Who's Who' of the cricketing world.
 Down through the years, they've included Sir Donald Bradman, Lindsay Hassett, Bill Lawry and more recently, Ian Healy, Dean Jones, Damien Fleming, Justin Langer and Barry Richards.
 The Society supports youth and grassroots cricket through its Young Cricketer (male and female) and sponsorship of emerging talent through the Elite Cricket Academy.

 Publications

 Each summer the Society publishes its flagship magazine, Pavilion, edited by Ken Piesse - a 48-page production with articles by renowned cricket writers and a forum for members and friends.
-The Cricket Society Scoresheet quarterly news bulletin keeps members informed of upcoming events.
+The Cricket Society Scoresheet quarterly news bulletin edited by Wayne Ross keeps members informed of upcoming events.

 Jack Pollard Trophy

 In order to encourage cricket writing in Australia, in 1984 Jack Pollard donated a trophy to be awarded by the Australian Cricket Society to the author of the best Australian cricket book published over the previous 12 months.
-It is sometimes called the Jack Pollard Literary Award.
+It is sometimes called the Jack Pollard Literary Award or the Australian Cricket Society Literary Award.